Arizona State University: Rankings

-Research and Institutes
+Research and institutes

 ASU is classified among "R1: Doctoral Universities – Very High Research Activity".
 The university spent $673 million in fiscal year 2020, ranking it 43rd nationally.
 ASU is a NASA designated national space-grant institute and a member of the Universities Research Association.
-The university is currently in the top 10 for NASA-funded research expenditures.
+In 2023, it became a member of the Association of American Universities, an elite organization of 71 research universities in the U.S. and Canada.
+The university is ranked in the top 10 for NASA-funded research expenditures.

 The university has raised more than $999 million in external funding, and more than 180 companies based on ASU innovations have been launched through the university's exclusive intellectual property management company, Skysong Innovations.
 The U.S. National Academy of Inventors and the Intellectual Property Owners Association rank ASU in the top 10 nationally and No. 11 globally for U.S. patents awarded to universities in 2020, along with MIT, Stanford and Harvard.
 ASU jumped to 10th place from 17th in 2017, according to the U.S. National Academy of Inventors and the Intellectual Property Owners Association.

 Since its inception, Skysong Innovations has fostered the launch of more than 180 companies based on ASU innovations, and attracted more than $999 million in venture funding, including $96 million in fiscal year 2016 alone.
 In 2013, the Sweden-based University Business Incubator (UBI) Index, named ASU as one of the top universities in the world for business incubation, ranking 17th.
 UBI reviewed 550 universities and associated business incubators from around the world using an assessment framework that takes more than 50 performance indicators into consideration.
 As an example, one of ASU's spin-offs (Heliae Development, LLC) raised more than $28 million in venture capital in 2013 alone.
 In June 2016, ASU received the Entrepreneurial University Award from the Deshpande Foundation, a philanthropic organization that supports social entrepreneurship and innovation.